styleguidist/react-styleguidist/docs/GettingStarted.md

            include: dir,
            loader: 'babel'
          },
-         // Other loaders that is needed for your components {
+         // Other loaders that are needed for your components {
            test: /\.css$/,
            include: dir,